New Japan Cup: 2021

 The 2021 edition's schedule was announced on January 13.
 The tournament ran from March 4, on NJPW's anniversary event, to March 21.
 The final night was NJPW's first show held at Xebio Arena Sendai.
 Evil and Hiroshi Tanahashi received byes on account of being the previous edition's winner and the reigning NEVER Openweight Champion respectively.

 At the semifinals on March 20, the match between Kazuchika Okada, Hiroshi Tanahashi and Kota Ibushi and Bullet Club's Jay White, Kenta and Yujiro Takahashi was stopped due to a 7.0 magnitude earthquake that occurred in the Miyagi prefecture.
 While Bullet Club went backstage; Okada, Tanahashi, and Ibushi stayed in the ring area to calm the crowd and pose for pictures while New Japan employees were performing safety checks throughout the arena, which took about half an hour.
 After the safety checks were made, the match was able to continue with ring announcer Makoto Abe informing attendees shortly beforehand the rest of the event would be canceled if they were any additional aftershocks.

 2022

 The 2022 edition's schedule was announced on December 28, 2021, and the tournament ran from March 2 until March 27.
-The 2022 edition featured 48 participants which included wrestlers from both heavyweight and junior heavyweight divisions including the champions.
+The 2022 edition featured 48 participants & six rounds - the most of any NJC tournament - which included wrestlers from both heavyweight and junior heavyweight divisions including the champions.